RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 This component lets you roll for stats rather than use IWD2's normal point-buy system.
 There are two subcomponents.
 The first one doesn't allow you to increment or decrement stats with the plus/minus buttons, but you can choose which ability score each number rolled is assigned to (like in The Temple of Elemental Evil).
 The second subcomponent lets you use the plus/minus buttons.

+--Add more traps--

+This component adds more traps to the game, and makes certain existing traps somewhat more dangerous.
+Don't worry; this shouldn't turn IWD2 into Durlag's Tower.
+The point is to add twists to existing encounters and make trap-disarming skills more meaningful.

 Compatibility Notes:

 --Tactics4IWD2--